vkus10/vkus10/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Data science
+- 🔭 I’m currently working as a data science intern.
 - 🌱 I’m currently learning for financial economics projects.
-- 👯 I’m looking to collaborate on Ecotrix projects.
+- 👯 I’m looking to collaborate on Machine learning projects.
-- 🤔 I’m looking for help with Python and R.
+- 🤔 I have proficiency in Python and R.
-- 💬 Ask me about anything.
+- 💬 Ask me about anything at pckvinay111@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: A Data science nerd
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love to play with data using python.